-5.1 The approach to be adopted in 2006 to improve access to Higher Education is based on an increase to the top level tuition fee in order to improve the quality of provision to all students studying at this University.
+5.1 To improve access to Higher Education UCLan will apply the maximum level tuition fee in order to improve the quality of provision to all students studying at this University.
 Schemes to improve recruitment and retention include Summer Schools, Flying Start, Fresh Start, Mentoring, Buddying, Open Days, Applicant Days and Welcome Teams.
 These initiatives target student groups from under represented areas.
-Additional income generated through higher level tuition fees will be allocated for a range of strategic initiatives, as designed to improve facilities, reward and retain staff, invest in strategic developments such as the improved provision of Higher Education across our campuses within Cumbria.
+Additional income generated through higher level tuition fees will be allocated for a range of strategic initiatives, as designed to improve facilities, reward and retain staff and invest in strategic developments.